ayyjohn/ayyjohn.github.io/_posts/2021-04-12-my-next-chapter.md

 During my two years at Dropbox, most of the learning I did was self directed.
 Their generous learning stipend allowed me to buy pretty much my entire to-read list as far as professional development.
 This was awesome, but one of the reasons I went to Dropbox in the first place was to work on a system used by millions of people.

-The problem was that Dropbox was built by such good engineers, that pretty much everything as far as scalability was so far abstracted away from my day to day that I might as well have been working on a personal side project as far as scalability was concerned.
+The problem was that Dropbox was built by such good engineers that pretty much everything as far as scalability was so far abstracted away from my day to day that I might as well have been working on a personal side project as far as scalability was concerned.

 This is obviously a major win for Dropbox's platform team, but a loss for people like me looking to grow.
 I can't wait to break things, outgrow our infrastructure, and learn a million things along the way.